jhlee0222/jhlee0222.github.io/README.md

 ## Achivements and Certifications
-While I may not have any specific achievements or certifications to highlight at the moment, I am actively seeking opportunities to expand my skill set and gain practical experience.
+While I may not have any specific achievements or certifications to highlight at the moment, <u>I am actively seeking opportunities to expand my skill set and gain practical experience.</u>

 ## Contact
 You can contact me at [jhlee22@g.skku.edu](mailto:jhlee22@g.skku.edu)